Close Search

 Each year, Oregon raffles and auctions off a variety of big game tags for most species.
 For more information, check out pages 71-72 of the Big Game Hunting Regulations booklet or visit https://myodfw.com/articles/big-game-raffle-and-auction-hunts.

-Leftover licenses for hunts with fewer applicants than there are tags will only be sold online beginning at 10 a.m. on March 15th for black bear and July 1st at 10 a.m. for all other big game tags.
-Tags awarded through the controlled hunt drawing but not claimed or purchased will not be available for sale.
+Leftover licenses for hunts with fewer applicants than there are tags will be available beginning at 10 a.m. on March 15 for black bear and 10 a.m. on July 1 for all other big game tags.
+Tags awarded through the controlled hunt drawing that were not claimed or purchased will not be available for sale.

-Oregon has a landowner tag system for elk and deer, which requires the landowner to submit an application and then the hunter applies with the landowner through the draw process.
-You must hunt on that landowner’s property within the unit where you applied.
-Landowner antelope tags are only available to landowners and their family members, and they have to go through the same draw process as listed above.
+Oregon has a landowner tag system for elk and deer that requires landowners to register in the Landowner Preference Program.
+To do so, landowners will have to pay a $5 registration fee, tag their property, and provide tax lot maps.
+Both the landowner and hunter must purchase a controlled hunt application prior to the deadline, and they must specify a landowner preference hunt choice on their application.
+If you receive an LOP tag, you can only hunt on the landowner’s property within the unit where you applied.
+Landowner antelope tags are only available to landowners and their family members, and they have to go through the same draw process listed above.
 See page 24 of the regulations for more information on the landowner tag program.

-The Oregon guides and outfitters program provides guides and outfitters with the opportunity to market nonresident tags.
+The Oregon Guides and Outfitters Program provides guides and outfitters the opportunity to market non-resident tags.
 A number of tags equal to one-half of the non-resident deer and elk tags drawn in the previous year are available through this program.
 In units with only one non-resident tag, that tag will alternate year to year between being issued through the draw or to an outfitter.
 Guides certified by the Oregon State Marine Board submit applications and compete for the right to market these tags.
-Tags not sold by April 15th will be available in the big game drawing.
+Tags not sold by April 15 will be available in the big game drawing.
 For more information, contact the Oregon State Marine Board at 503-378-2633.

 Refunds/Returns/Transfers